RH3D/E3NG_docs/pages/e3ng.md

 #### BONUS FEATURES
 - Reuses up to **78%*** of the original parts.
 - Fanducts optimised with CFD analysis tools.
-- Toolhead compatibility with majority of hotends, direct drive extruders and bed probes.
+- Toolhead compatibility with majority of hotends, extruders and bed probes.
 - Toolhead with 4 variants of part cooling - dual 4010, dual 4020, dual 5015, CPAP.
 - Files designed for easy printability and functionality.